OfficeDev/office-js-docs-pr/docs/publish/publish.md

 The admin center (preview) currently supports:

 - Centralized deployment of add-ins and add-in update to individuals, groups, or an organization.
-- Multiple platforms, including Windows and Office Online, with more coming soon.
+- Multiple platforms, including Windows, Office Online, and Mac (coming soon).
 - Word, Excel, and PowerPoint add-in deployment.
 - Deployment to worldwide tenants.
 - Deployment of internal add-ins and add-ins provided by ISVs.